gram-ai/radio-transformer-networks/README.md

 ## Benchmarks

-Easily achieves ~98%+ within a span of 100 epochs.
+Achieves 100% within a span of ~30 epochs.

 Default PyTorch Adam optimizer hyperparameters were used with no learning rate scheduling.
 Epochs with batch size of 256 takes half a second on a Razer Blade w/ GTX 1050.